c-razo/FlipGuard/index.md

 - [Additional Resources](./README.md#additional-resources)

 ## ⚠️ Disclaimer
-FlipGuard is not affiliated with or endorsed by Flipper Devices.
-Flipper Zero is a trademark of Flipper Devices Inc.
+FlipGuard is an independent project and not affiliated with Flipper Devices.